nizzaneela/multi-introduction/README.md

-### Modified code to fix errors, suppress noise and correct the inconsistency in the clade size and separateion requirements
+### Modified code to fix errors, suppress noise and correct the inconsistency in the clade size and separation requirements

 [stableCoalescence_cladeAnalysis.py](https://github.com/nizzaneela/multi-introduction/blob/corrected/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) is modified to correct determination of the stable coalescence, to resample the mutation simulation 1000 times, and add output of root mutations and clade analysis results for exactly two mutation separation.